hurwitzlab/biosys-analytics/lectures/09-python-parsing/python-parsing.md

 # Parsing with Python

+> Programming is the art of doing one thing at a time. -- Michael Feathers

 We'll use the term "parsing" to mean deriving meaning from structured text.
 In this chapter, we'll look at parsing command-line arguments and common file file formats in bioinformatics like CSV, FASTA/Q, and GFF.

 ## Command-line Arguments